 The mentioned fields are part of the person resource in which all the customer data points are stored.

-The following diagram gives a high-level overview of the integration process for onboarding retail customers (B2C) for Digital Banking & Cards.
-Click on each step to go to its dedicated section for full instructions:
+The following diagram outlines the integration process for onboarding retail customers.
+Click on each step to jump to the relevant section.

 | Category | Step | Description |